lancejames221b/PrivateAI/README.md

 ## 🛠️ How It Works

 1. **Intercepting Traffic**: Uses mitmproxy to intercept HTTPS traffic between your IDE and AI services
-2. **Detecting PII**: Uses transformer models and pattern matching to detect sensitive information
+2. **Detecting PII**: Uses Microsoft Presidio, transformer models, and pattern matching to detect sensitive information
 3. **Transforming PII**: Replaces sensitive information with innocuous placeholders
 4. **Preserving Functionality**: Ensures AI tools still work effectively with the transformed data
 5. **Analyzing Results**: Provides metrics on what was protected